AdobeDocs/experiences-by-you.en/help/analytics/administration/key-admin-skills/simplify-training-users.md

 >[!VIDEO](https://video.tv.adobe.com/v/340458/?quality=12&learn=on)

-Ensuring business users within your organization are well-trained on Adobe Analytics is crucial to help build a culture of data-driven decision-making.
-Users who can easily find information within Adobe Analytics can answer simple business questions on their own, allowing more time for analysts to answer challenging business questions.
+Ensuring business users within your organization are well-trained on [!DNL Adobe] [!DNL Analytics] is crucial to help build a culture of data-driven decision-making.
+Users who can easily find information within [!DNL Adobe] [!DNL Analytics] can answer simple business questions on their own, allowing more time for analysts to answer challenging business questions.
 Sharing your knowledge helps drive data democracy and enables business users to be more independent in making performance-based decisions.

 Therefore, it is crucial to spend time setting up a structure to enable continuous training of users, and especially to allow new users to be onboarded on-demand.
 Creating a small portfolio of training content that can be reused as needed will save you time.
 The best part is it doesn’t require extra effort.
-Don’t forget, Adobe also provides classroom and remote-based training, but only you know the nuances of any custom implementation.
+Don’t forget, [!DNL Adobe] also provides classroom and remote-based training, but only you know the nuances of any custom implementation.

 ## Basic Training for all

-First things first, create a standardized basic training session for using Adobe Analytics that will fit in most people’s calendars.
-This will likely be about one hour and contain everything users need to get started with Adobe Analytics in your organization.
+First things first, create a standardized basic training session for using [!DNL Adobe] [!DNL Analytics] that will fit in most people’s calendars.
+This will likely be about one hour and contain everything users need to get started with [!DNL Adobe] [!DNL Analytics] in your organization.

 * Write an agenda to keep your training session moving and so that you do not forget some of the basics, which may not be top of mind to you anymore.
 * Don’t forget simple things like how to gain access, login, as well as changing passwords or email addresses.